plot_functions module

 - binarycpython.utils.plot_functions.plot_orbit(df, show_stellar_types=False, show_plot=True)[source]

-Function to plot the orbital elements of the system
+- Function to plot the orbital elements of the system - Plots the following quantities:

-) – whether to color code the tracks and show the stellar typesshow_plot (
+- show_stellar_types ( - bool) – whether to color code the tracks and show the stellar types

 - Returns